evancollins3/CentralHDQM/README.md

 cd extractor/

 # Extract few DQM histograms.
-Using only one process because we are on the SQLite
+Using only one process because we are on SQLite
-./hdqmextract.py -c cfg/PixelPhase1/trendPlotsPixelPhase1_tracks.ini -r 325684 325688 325698 -j 1
+./hdqmextract.py -c cfg/PixelPhase1/trendPlotsPixelPhase1_tracks.ini -r 324999 325000 325001 -j 1

 # Calculate HDQM values from DQM histograms stored in the DB
-./calculate.py -c cfg/PixelPhase1/trendPlotsPixelPhase1_tracks.ini -r 325684 325688 325698 -j 1
+./calculate.py -c cfg/PixelPhase1/trendPlotsPixelPhase1_tracks.ini -r 324999 325000 325001 -j 1

 cd ../api/
 # Run the API